tweag/cardano-peras/docs/weekly-updates.md

 # Weekly status updates

+## 2025-07-25

+ - Finalized PR optimizing fragment intersections https://github.com/IntersectMBO/ouroboros-network/pull/5157

+   This is an operation that will happen on every chain comparison, so it needs to be fast.

+ - Implemented chain selection for certificates https://github.com/tweag/cardano-peras/issues/68

+ - Added basic tests for weighted chain selection https://github.com/tweag/cardano-peras/issues/69

+ - Smoke test for a very simple version of object diffusion https://github.com/IntersectMBO/ouroboros-consensus/tree/peras/object-diffusion

 ## 2025-07-18

 Half of the team was on vacation this week, so only a short update.